 2. AI-Powered PPC Campaigns

 Another tech giant that is betting big on artificial intelligence is Google.
-From RankBrain’s role in search to DeepMind’s role in Google Play app recommendations to Gmail smart compose feature to AI-based noise canceling feature in Google Meet, Google is using AI everywhere and facilitates mobile app developers to embed AI features during mobile app development.
+From Rank-Brain’s role in search to DeepMind’s role in Google Play app recommendations to Gmail smart compose feature to AI-based noise cancelling feature in Google Meet, Google is using AI everywhere and facilitates mobile app developers to embed AI features during mobile app development.

-When it comes to PPC campaigns, Google’s smart bidding technology takes center stage.
-Andrew Miller, co-founder of Workshop Digital shed light on how machine learning and artificial intelligence is changing pay per click advertising, “AI and machine learning are enabling PPC analysts to spend less time manually crunching data and more time on strategy development.
+When it comes to PPC campaigns, Google’s smart bidding technology takes centre stage.
+Andrew Miller, co-founder of Workshop Digital shed light on how machine learning and artificial intelligence are changing pay-per-click advertising, “AI and machine learning are enabling PPC analysts to spend less time manually crunching data and more time on strategy development.
 Our jobs are not in danger yet, but machines are allowing us to rethink and recast our roles as AI-driven tools augment our capacities.”